-American Group would like to thank our loyal customers for helping us to succeed into our sixteenth year!
-The past year has been interesting to say the least and, thanks to you, we have more than persevered – in fact, we grew almost 30% year-over-year.
-2021 will bring improved technology, more AG teammates, and more carrier-partners to help simplify your shipping process.
+American Group would like to thank our loyal customers for helping us to succeed into our eighteenth year!
+The past year has been interesting to say the least and, thanks to you, we have more than persevered.
+2024 will bring improved technology, more AG teammates, and more carrier-partners to help simplify your shipping process.
 Again, thank you!
 AG stands ready with solutions to your most challenging transportation needs.

 We are not the largest, nor do we want to be.
 Instead, we strive to be the BEST and truly want to simplify the shipping process for our clients – hence our motto, “Shipping.
 Simplified.”

 These Cargo Loss and Damage Terms and Conditions (“Cargo Claim Terms”) set forth the terms and conditions governing the filing and processing of, as well as American Group, LLC’s (“American Group”) liability for, Cargo Claims on shipments tendered by Customer to American Group.
 By tendering any shipment to American Group for performance of the Services hereunder or by executing any bill of lading relating to a shipment arranged by American Group, the American Group credit application, the American Group credit card authorization form, or any other acknowledgment by Customer of these Cargo Claim Terms, Customer consents to and acknowledges and agrees to be bound by these Cargo Claim Terms.

 These Cargo Claim Terms are in accordance with 49 U.S.C. §14101(b)(1) and the parties expressly waive all rights and remedies that each may have under 49 U.S.C. §§13101 through 14914 that conflict with or are otherwise contrary to specific provisions of these Cargo Claim Terms.